-- 1. The percentage of total non-English languages spoken at home is 30%. - 2.
-The percentage of limited English households is 6%, somewhat greater than the statewide average. - 3.
+- 1. The percentage of total non-English languages spoken at home is not available. - 2.
+The percentage of limited English households is 5, which is somewhat greater than the statewide average. - 3.
 Spanish is the predominant non-English language spoken by LEP persons. - 4.
 Historical participation: No one has requested to be placed on a facility-specific mailing list.
-A review of the administrative record for this facility indicates limited public interest/participation overall during the past 10 years.
+A review of the administrative record for this facility indicates limited public interest/participation overall during the past 5 years.
 The portion of that public interest attributable to the LEP community cannot be determined from the record.